RodrigoSantiago/Flat/README.md

 ![Opengl ES : 3.1](https://img.shields.io/badge/opengl%20ES-3.1-red.svg)

 ## Overview
-NetronFlat *is going to be* a library for material design user interface development.
-It contains only simple and indispensable features
+NetronFlat *is going to be* a library for material design UI development.
+It also provides simple and indispensable set of tools for working with xml, themes and iamges

 ## Todo - List
  - [x] Window support (glfw)